School Science Lessons

 Longitude, right ascension

-Another point could have longitude 25o West.
+Another point could have longitude 25 degrees West.

 The right ascension refers to the angular distance of an object eastward along the celestial equator from prime meridian.